Antimicrobial Resistance (TPAMR)

 Benefits of Fellowship

 By participating in this program, trainees will have a co-mentored project by mentors in complementary research areas to leverage their training and research in these diverse areas.
-Additionally, each appointment provides up to 24 months of NIH Postdoctoral stipend support (current levels will be used, per NIH FY2023), plus partial support for tuition, fees and health insurance (not fringe) and travel.
+Additionally, each appointment provides up to 24 months of NIH Postdoctoral stipend support (current levels will be used, per NIH FY2023), plus partial support for health insurance (not fringe) and travel.
 The trainee’s primary mentor/department is responsible for the fringe, and the remainder of the stipend and health insurance (up to the institutional level).
 All NIH-Funded postdoctoral fellows are subject to the terms and conditions of the NRSA Payback Agreement

 Trainees will have the opportunity for reappointment (total of two years) if progress is satisfactory.